Hawaii’s Lemon Law

-Hawaii’s “Lemon Law” helps consumers who have problems getting their new or leased cars (or motorcycles) repaired under a manufacturer’s warranty.
-Through the program, eligible consumers can request arbitration with the manufacturer.
-Under certain conditions, a consumer may be awarded a refund or a replacement car.
-The cost to consumers is $50.00 and the fee is refunded if the consumer prevails.
+Hawaii’s “Lemon Law” helps consumers who have problems getting their new motor vehicle (cars and motorcycles) repaired under a manufacturer’s warranty.
+Through the program, a consumer may be awarded a refund or a replacement if their motor vehicle is determined to be a “lemon”.

 Click here to see a short, informational video about the Lemon Law process: